Transfer of equity process

 Capital gains tax (CGT) may be relevant in a transfer of equity, particularly when transferring property between non-spouses or when the property is not a primary residence.
 CGT is calculated on the increase in the property's value from the time of its original purchase to the transfer.

-To determine potential CGT liabilities, assess the property's increase in value since acquisition.
+To determine possible CGT liabilities, assess the property's increase in value since acquisition.
 This increase, minus any applicable reliefs or exemptions, forms the basis for CGT calculations.
-Consulting a professional is crucial for accurate calculations and understanding any tax implications.
+Consulting a professional helps to get accurate calculations and understand any tax implications.

 Exemptions and reliefs available